swcarpentry/collaborative-lesson-development/notes.md

 ## 3) Reduce, re-use, recycle.

--   Don't create a new lesson if there's one out there you can use and/or contribute to.
+Don't create a new lesson if there is an existing one that you can use or contribute to.
+Just as a scholar would not write a paper without a literature review, the same holds for lessons.
+Before writing that introduction to the Bash command line, for example, do a search?
+Has anybody else written it?
+Is it complementary to your goals?
+Could it be tweaked or modified to meet your own goals?
+This collaborative ethos can help _reduce_ the workload of the scientific community.

--   Just as you wouldn't write a paper without a literature review, the same holds for lessons!
+But before _re-using_ content, make sure to check.
+Is the lesson licensed in an open manner?
+Both _Programming Historian_ and _Software Carpentry_, for example, license their material under the [CC-BY license](https://creativecommons.org/licenses/by/2.0/).
+This allows people to share and adapt material for any purpose, even commercial ones, without asking permissions as long as they continue to share the content in a similar manner.
+Software Carpentry is explicit that one does not need to ask permission.
+But otherwise, please ask.

--   Check the license/ask permission before re-using.
+The same questions of _re-use_ come when thinking about _recycling_ content of a lesson: images, data, figure, or code.
+Does the license cover that as well?
+If not, then ask permission.

-    -   This applies to images, data, figures, code, etc., just as it does with any other kind of work.
+As you collaboratively develop your own lessons, make sure to think about the collaborative contexts of the entire field.

 ## 4) Build lessons, not courses.